eth-brownie/brownie/docs/config.rst

 .. py:attribute:: pytest

     Properties that only affect Brownie's configuration when running tests.
-See :ref:`test configuration settings<test_settings>` for more information.

     * ``gas_limit``: Replaces the default network gas limit.
     * ``default_contract_owner``: If ``false``, deployed contracts will not remember the account that they were created by and you will have to supply a ``from`` kwarg for every contract transaction.